ampache/python3-ampache/README.md

-# AMPACHE LIBRARIES FOR PYTHON3
+# AMPACHE LIBRARY FOR PYTHON3

 ## INFO